stin7/verd.ai/terms.md

 ## 10. Contact Information

-If you have any questions about these Terms, please contact us at info@verd.ai.
+If you have any questions about these Terms, please contact us using [our contact form](https://forms.gle/8Z498TrBNWxPWgWU8).